Bostonhacks/admin-dashboard/README.md

 4. Head to `localhost:3000/applications` to see if you are getting data

 # Important Notes
 Please push everything into branches.
-Then create a pull request to merge into main.
+Then create a pull request to merge into main. **If your code relates to an issue on a Kanban board, please write the code/id in the title (i.e. ADMIN-5)**

 When using Prisma, if you make a change to the schema, you must run `prisma generate` to update the ORM.